rashmirekha27/Sqlalchemy/README.md

 selected the date and prcp values. sorted the dataframe values by date and plotted them.

+# Station Analysis:
-#Station Analysis:Ccalculated the total number of stations in the dataset.
+Calculated the total number of stations in the dataset.
 Found the most active stations (the stations with the most rows).
 Listed the stations and observation counts in descending order.
 Highest number of observations station id has.